Disappearance of Sneha Anne Philip: By the NYPD

 The NYPD was not able to begin investigating the Philip case for some time after the attacks.
 When it did, it found many details about Philip's life prior to September 11 that suggested she may have been elsewhere, or already dead, when the towers fell.

 Earlier in the year, Cabrini Medical Center had declined to renew Philip's contract, citing repeated tardiness and alcohol-related issues, effectively firing her.
 Shortly after she had been informed of that decision, Philip went out to a bar with other Cabrini employees.
 The outing led to her spending the night in jail.
 She complained to police that a fellow intern groped her during that time.
 The prosecutor who investigated the case dropped the sexual abuse charge and instead charged Philip with third-degree falsely reporting an incident, a misdemeanor under New York law.
 He offered to drop the charge if she recanted the original complaint, but she refused and was held overnight pending release.

-After her dismissal from Cabrini, Philip began spending nights out at gay and lesbian bars in the city, some known for their rough clientele.
+After her dismissal from Cabrini, Philip began spending nights out at gay and lesbian bars in the city.
 According to police, she would sometimes leave with women she met at these bars.
 Police also stated that Philip's brother discovered her and his then-girlfriend having sex, which her brother disputed.
-Philip got another internship, in internal medicine, at St. Vincent's Medical Center on Staten Island, but was running into similar problems there—she had already been suspended for missing a meeting with a substance abuse counselor.
+Philip obtained another internship, in internal medicine, at St. Vincent's Medical Center on Staten Island, but was running into similar problems there—she had already been suspended for missing a meeting with a substance abuse counselor.

-On the morning of September 10, Philip had been formally arraigned on the criminal charge and pleaded not guilty.
+On the morning of September 10, Philip had been formally arraigned on the criminal charge and entered a plea of not guilty.
 The police report says she and Lieberman fought loudly at the courthouse afterwards about her problems and nights out, which ended with her walking away and leaving him to go home alone and get ready for work.
 After reviewing it, the city medical examiner removed Philip from the official list of victims in January 2004, one of the last three.